tari-project/tari/Contributing.md

 ## Code reviews

-Post mainnet, PRs require 3 or more positive reviews from previous contributors, including at least one positive review from a contributor with write access to the repo.
+Post-mainnet, PRs require 3 or more positive reviews from previous contributors, including at least one positive review from a contributor with write access to the repo.

 When reviewing PRs, here are some guidelines and suggestions to help maintain the safety and quality of code: